 The First Horton Hatchery

-In the early part of this Century the writer, who has for some years been the keeper for the Manchester Anglers’ Association, wrote a series of essays for the parish newsletter on topics related to the river that flows through Horton.
+In the early part of this Century the writer, who between 2002 and 2018 was the keeper for the Manchester Anglers’ Association, wrote a series of essays for the parish newsletter on topics related to the river that flows through Horton.
 In those essays he made a few references to the old hatcheries that the Manchester Anglers used to maintain at Horton and these two monologues reveal a little more about them and how they came to be built and operated.